opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

 #### OBS Credentials Secret

-This provides external Object Storage credentials and is used in helm chart `values` under `nextcloud.objectStore.s3.existingSecret`.
+This provides credentials for an external S3-compliant Object Storage (in our case OBS) and is used in helm chart `values` under `nextcloud.objectStore.s3.existingSecret`.
 Replace the placeholders with values you obtained in previous steps and run the following command:

 ```bash
 kubectl -n nextcloud create secret generic nextcloud-obs \